CoinFabrik/scout/docs/docs/detectors/25-buffering-unsized-types.md

-# Vec Consideration
+# Buffering Unsized Types

 ### What it does

-It checks for the correct use of fallible methods when reading/writing data into StorageVec type variables.
+It checks for the correct use of fallible methods when reading/writing data into `StorageVec` type variables.

 ### Why is this bad?

-StorageVec is a Lazy type.
+`StorageVec` is a Lazy type.
 Hence the static buffer to store the encoded data is of limited size.
 Because of that, reading/writing methods can fail and trap the contract.

 ### Example